Top ten most beautiful funeral songs

 Handel

 From Handel's Messiah.
-A traditional piece, for a solo female voice.
-The piece affirms faith in Jesus' return, and is designed to showcase the beauty of the soprano singing voice.
+A traditional piece for a solo female singer.
+It's about having faith in Jesus' return, and is designed to showcase the beauty of the soprano singing voice.
 It's a virtuoso piece with surety and confidence, perfect for making an impact.
-It's commonly heard at royal occasions, and gives a real feeling of ceremony, tradition, and (despite its German composer), Britishness.
+It's often heard at royal occasions, and gives a real feeling of ceremony, tradition, and (despite its German composer), Britishness.

 5. Ave Verum Corpus